axtk/react-store/README.md

 *React store and the related hook for unopinionated shared state management*

-In the following code sample, an instance of the `Store` class represents a storage for data shared across multiple components. `<StoreProvider>` specifies the stores available to the nested components:
+In the following code sample, an instance of the `Store` class represents a storage for data shared across multiple components. `<StoreProvider>` specifies the stores available to all nested components:

 ```jsx
 // index.js